-American culture is obsessed with freedom.
-And I’m not talking about the Constitution or Bill of Rights.
-There is an obsession with freedom to do X, freedom to have Y.
+American culture is obsessed with freedom (and I’m not talking about the Constitution or Bill of Rights).
+There is an obsession with freedom to do X and freedom to have Y.

-Freedom from desires.
+How?
+Practice the sweeter kind of freedom: Freedom from desires.
 Freedom from distractions.
-Freedom from X.
+Freedom from Z.

 What if you no longer had to be nagged by your mind?
-What if you were no longer pestered by the froth that is expectations, desires, and impulses?
+What if you were no longer pestered by the froth of consciousness that is expectations, desires, and impulses?

 Drawing © Ariana Dyer.